-(1) The Board may deny, suspend or revoke the authority to write prescriptions and/or dispense drugs for the causes identified in ORS 678.111(1) or with proof that the authority has been abused.

-(2) The abuse of the prescriptive or dispensing authority constitutes conduct derogatory to nursing standards and is defined as:

-(a) Prescribing, dispensing or distributing drugs which are not FDA approved unless done through protocol registration in a United States Institutional Review Board or Expanded Access authorized clinical trial. (b) Prescribing, dispensing, administering, or distributing drugs for other than therapeutic or prophylactic purposes;

-(c) Prescribing, dispensing, or distributing drugs to an individual who is not the clinical nurse specialist's or nurse practitioner's client or is not within the scope of practice or type of client population served;

-(d) Prescribing, dispensing, or distributing drugs for personal use;

-(e) Prescribing, dispensing, administering, or distributing drugs while functionally impaired;

-(f) Prescribing, dispensing, administering, or distributing drugs in an unsafe or unlawful manner or without adequate instructions to the client according to acceptable and prevailing standards or practice;

-(g) Prescribing, dispensing, or distributing drugs which are specifically restricted under federal law;

-(h) Failure to properly assess and document client assessment when prescribing, dispensing, administering, or distributing drugs;

-(i) Selling, purchasing, trading, or offering to sell, purchase or trade any drug sample;

-(j) Dispensing medications without dispensing authority granted by the Board or other dispensing authority issued by the State of Oregon;

-(k) Charging a client or any third party payer in a grossly negligent manner.
+- (1) The Board may deny, suspend or revoke the authority to write prescriptions and/or dispense drugs for the causes identified in ORS 678.111(1) or with proof that the authority has been abused. - (2) The abuse of the prescriptive or dispensing authority constitutes conduct derogatory to nursing standards and is defined as: - (a) Prescribing, dispensing or distributing drugs which are not FDA approved unless done in accordance with the Boards policies and regulations on exceptions. - (b) Prescribing, dispensing, administering, or distributing drugs for other than therapeutic or prophylactic purposes; - (c) Prescribing, dispensing, or distributing drugs to an individual who is not the clinical nurse specialist's or nurse practitioner's client unless written under Expedited Partner Therapy guidelines from the Department of Human Services or is not within the scope of practice or type of client population served; - (d) Prescribing, dispensing, or distributing drugs for personal use; - (e) Prescribing, dispensing, administering, or distributing drugs while functionally impaired; - (f) Prescribing, dispensing, administering, or distributing drugs in an unsafe or unlawful manner or without adequate instructions to the client according to acceptable and prevailing standards or practice; - g) Prescribing, dispensing, or distributing drugs which are specifically restricted under federal law; - (h) Failure to properly assess and document client assessment when prescribing, dispensing, administering, or distributing drugs; - (i) Selling, purchasing, trading, or offering to sell, purchase or trade any drug sample; - (j) Dispensing medications without dispensing authority granted by the Board or other dispensing authority issued by the State of Oregon; and - (k) Charging a client or any third party payer in a grossly negligent manner.

 Stat.
-Auth: ORS 678.111, 678.113 & 678.150

-Stats.
-Implemented: ORS 678.350, 678.370, 678.372, 678.375, 678.380 & 678.385.

-Hist.: BN 10-2006, f. & cert. ef.
+Auth: ORS 678.111, 678.113, 678.150 Stats.
+Implemented: ORS 678.350, 678.370, 678.372, 678.375, 678.380, 678.385 Hist.: BN 10-2006, f. & cert. ef.
 10-5-06; BN 5-2008, f. & cert. ef.
-6-24-08
+6-24-08; BN 13-2009, f.
+12-17-09, cert. ef.
+1-1-10; BN 3-2011, f. & cert. ef.
+10-6-11